cv/crab/README.md

       ...

 Some data about stories can also be edited straight from the command line.
-In that sense, `crab` acts more like a CLI interface to Rally than a bridge between Rally and Cucumber, but the team thought these were *very* convenient features to have:
+In that sense, `crab` acts more like a command-line interface to Rally than a bridge between Rally and Cucumber, but the team thought these were *very* convenient features to have: